RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - Chapter 3 - Admissibility
       - Chapter 4 - Proof
     - Under the EA, evidence may be classified as either:
-      - - Testimonial (oral / written evidence given by a Witness) (oath by one’s testicles)
+      - - Testimonial (oral / written evidence given by a Witness) (oath by one's testicles)
       - - Documents (papers, electronic recording etc)
       - - Other evidence (views, re-enactments, real evidence - eg the weapon)
     - EA allows the Court to ensure that facts are proven in a methodical and consistent manner.